 This study abroad program allows further development in conversational skills in Spanish.
-This program will be taught through EF Educational tours International Language Schools in Costa Rica, Ecuador, and Spain.
+This program will be taught through International Language Schools in Spanish speaking countries such as Costa Rica, Ecuador, or Spain.

-Prerequisite: SPN 1300 or SPN 2325
+Prerequisite: SPN 1300 or SPN 2325 Summer II